OpenDgraph/ItisTimetoReproduce/readme.md

 ## Reproduce 001

-Attempt to reproduce a issue with Regex.
-It has been found that there is a issue with Regex in versions prior to 1.1.0 that have already been fixed in Master branch.
+Attempt to reproduce an issue with Regex.
+It has been found that there is an issue with Regex in versions prior to 1.1.0 that have already been fixed in Master branch.

 You need to: